-Below the description of variable elements of a bit field:
+The following table describes the variable elements of a bit field:

-Elements Description type An integer type that determines how the bit-field's value is interpreted.
-The type may be int, signed int, unsigned int. member_name The name of the bit-field. width The number of bits in the bit-field.
+Elements Description type An integer type that determines how a bit-field's value is interpreted.
+The type may be int, signed int, or unsigned int. member_name The name of the bit-field. width The number of bits in the bit-field.
 The width must be less than or equal to the bit width of the specified type.

 The variables defined with a predefined width are called bit fields.
-A bit field can hold more than a single bit for example if you need a variable to store a value from 0 to 7 only then you can define a bit field with a width of 3 bits as follows:
+A bit field can hold more than a single bit; for example, if you need a variable to store a value from 0 to 7, then you can define a bit-field with a width of 3 bits as follows: